ansible/instruqt/tracks/devops-controller/04-controller-approval/assignment.md

 Our last challenge initiated the Jenkins pipeline by editing the **home.html** page.
 In this challenge, we’ll use automation controller to approve and deploy the _Let’s Quiz!_ application.

+>### **❗️ Note**
+> The checks in this challenge might take a few seconds longer due to the  possible variation in the Jenkins pipeline completion time.

 ☑️ Task 1 - Exploring the DevOps Workflow in controller
 ===